lsbardel/python-stdnet/README.rst

 =============
 * Redis_ simply because this library uses its awesome features.
 * redis-py_ for the Redis Python client initial implementation which has been subsequently modified.
+* hiredis-py_ for some parts of the C parser.
 * Django_ for some ideas and the ``dispatch`` module.
 * Armin Ronacher and Ask Solem for the celery sphinx theme used for the documentation.